binarycleric/tagging_api/README.md

 somewhat confusing code.
 To make our routes as clear as possible I felt that adding each one manually was the best approach.

+### Stats looks a little sparse

+Correct.
+I had thought about various features to add to the stats endpoints, but I'm not 100% sure of their uses-cases yet.
+Instead of possibly building features we may not need, I'd much rather add some basics to get started then iterate as we discover more use-cases.